vivy-nx/opsys-asmt2/README.md

 # opsys-asmt2
 Implementation of the Banker's algorithm for a given input file.
 Given some system state, determine if there is an order you can run the processes in that avoids deadlock.
 # Compiling
-The program can be compiled with `gcc bankers.cpp -o bankers`.
+The program can be compiled with `g++ bankers.cpp -o bankers`.
 Other compilers probably work too.
 # Usage
 The program requires a plaintext input file that describes the system state and conditions under which to perform the Banker's algorithm.
 The first field describes initially allocatable resource instances.